-Selecting products by using tags is excellent for businesses that want to create products with modifiers, or for building gift basket /custom kits to sell.
+Selecting products by using tags is excellent for businesses that want to create products with modifiers or for building gift baskets/custom kits to sell.
 They can also be used for setting up combos with various choices.
 For example, you can have a sandwich combo with chips and a drink.

 Setting up sub-products for selection by tags

 You can also configure your sub-products.
-You can choose various quantities, the validity dates, and its default price.
+You can choose various quantities, validity dates, and default price.

 You can also choose to change the price per add-on.
 You can globally set up a price for all the sub-products under that field.
-That way anything selected under that would cost the same.
-It would also work the same way if you set that same field to 0.
-You can also elect to have no price for that group, Korona will then pull the price from that individual sub-product.
+This would also work the same way if you set that field to 0.
+You can also elect to have no price for that group, KORONA will then pull the price from that individual sub-product.

 Example Product with sub-products selected by tags

-Once we have made your vegetable selection click “done”.
-After we have added the dressings, click on “ready” From there, we can complete the order.
+Once we have made your dressings selection, click “done.”
+After we have added the dressings, click on “ready.”
+From there, we can complete the order.

 You will see on the receipt that the main product shows the sub-products listed below it in a smaller font.
 Notice that we’ve hidden the price and quantity from the receipt.
 We did this by selecting “hide price” in the Sub-item Presentation drop-down menu in the Sub-Products box in the back office.